 Decorating can be done with vegan royal icing.
 Just remember to allow the icing to dry.

-Try something Aussie like these vegan gluten free ANZAC biscuits.
+Try something Aussie like these gf vegan ANZAC biscuits.

 Gluten Free Vegan Gingerbread Cookies (Easy)